Skip to content

 • Delete events when necessary (i.e. to handle indicators expiration in third party systems for instance).

-Live streams are available in Data > Data sharing > Live streams.
-As TAXII collections, it is possible to create as many streams as needed using filters.
+That's why we've developed the live streams.
+They are available in Data > Data sharing > Live streams.
+As with TAXII collections, it is possible to create as many streams as needed using filters.

 Streams